tillenen/Labnote/README.md

  - MW (g/mol) - molecular weight
  - Stock Solution - concentration of srock solution (if you don't use SS just mark as "solid")
  - Concentration - final concentration
- - volume - mass or volume of stock solution for the specified solution volume (there may be several "volume" columns for different solution volumes)
+ - volume - mass or volume of stock solution for the specified solution volume (there may be several "volume" columns for different final solution volumes)

 ---